Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Equating ECH and HM cobordism counts

 \subsection{SW instantons from multiply covered tori and planes}

-In regards to constructing the analogous bijection $\mM_1(\Theta^+,\Theta^-)\to\M_1(\c_{\Theta^-},\c_{\Theta^+};\s)$ over a symplectization (see~\eqref{eq:bijection}), the analysis in \cite{Taubes:ECH=SWF1} to handle covers of $\RR$-invariant cylinders is simple: for an $\RR$-invariant cylinder $C=\RR\times\gamma$, the section $\mu_C$ vanishes and hence the unique symmetric vortex which solves \eqref{eqn:corbit} over $\gamma$ extends to the unique symmetric vortex solution to \eqref{eqn:csurface2} over $C$.
+In regards to constructing the analogous bijection $\mM_1(\Theta^+,\Theta^-)\to\M_1(\c_{\Theta^-},\c_{\Theta^+};\s)$ over a symplectization (see~\eqref{eq:bijection}), the analysis in \cite{Taubes:ECH=SWF1} to handle covers of $\RR$-invariant cylinders is simple: for an $\RR$-invariant cylinder $C=\RR\times\gamma$, the section $\mu_C$ vanishes and hence the unique ``symmetric'' vortex which solves~\eqref{eqn:corbit} over $\gamma$ extends to the unique ``symmetric'' vortex solution to~\eqref{eqn:csurface2} over $C$.
 If $\mu_C$ did not vanish, the bundle map $\FF$ would prevent such an extension (since $\FF(0)\ne0$).
 This unfortunately turns out to be the case for the special curves in the scenario at hand.
-The appropriate analysis to handle the special tori is given in \cite{Taubes:SWGrBook} and, as will now be shown, can be mimicked to handle the special planes.
-A key point to mimicking Taubes' analysis here is that there will be no issues with noncompactness of the planes, because all sections of various bundles along the curves are either compactly supported or decay to zero along the ends of the curves.
+The appropriate analysis to handle the special tori is given in \cite{Taubes:SWGrBook} and can be mimicked to handle the special planes.
+A key point to mimicking Taubes' analysis here is that the special planes limit to elliptic orbits \textit{with multiplicity one}, which allows us to bypass the analysis at the ends in this case and instead places us in the simplified setting \cite{Taubes:ECH=SWF2}*{\S5.a.1}.